Writer & Media Personality | Mental Health Advocate

-Pop culture is the biggest gateway/jumping off point into bigger conversations.
-Anne was a pop culture obsessive freak as a kid/teen and assumed her encyclopaedic knowledge of groups like Spice Girls or movies like Titanic would be pointless (which brought her to panic and force herself into jobs and careers she didn’t want).
-Anne explains that actually, almost any realm of pop culture can serve as a point of reflection on our social and political landscape.
+Pop culture is the biggest gateway/jumping-off point into bigger conversations.
+Anne was a pop culture obsessive freak as a kid/teen and assumed her encyclopedic knowledge of groups like the Spice Girls or movies like Titanic would be pointless (which brought her to panic and forced her into jobs and careers she didn’t want).
+Anne explains that, actually, almost any realm of pop culture can serve as a point of reflection on our social and political landscape.

 An example of how Anne may examine this?
 Looking at how artists like Harry Styles, Justin Bieber, and Drake have redefined the roles of men in pop music and helped usher in themes of vulnerability and inclusivity to dismantle the myth of male masculinity.

-With the commodification of feminism and the rise like social media movements like #MeToo, it’s important to re-evaluate our own complicity in the pitfalls of feminism.
+With the commodification of feminism and the rise of social media movements like #MeToo, it’s important to re-evaluate our own complicity in the pitfalls of feminism.
 Feminism has a history of exclusivity in excluding women of colour, queer women, and trans women — a trend that’s continued as recently as the Women’s March.
-We’ve also come to see feminism as something we can sell — slogan t-shirts, merchandise, #SquadGoals.
-But real power comes in the admission of one’s own role in maintaining damaging norms — to look at yourself, your friends, your social circles, and to ask what you could be doing differently to check your own privilege.
-Are you sitting down and listening when women of colour speak to their experiences?
+We’ve also seen feminism as something we can sell — slogan t-shirts, merchandise, #SquadGoals.
+But the real power comes in the admission of one’s own role in maintaining damaging norms — to look at yourself, your friends, and your social circles and to ask what you could be doing differently to check your own privilege.
+Are you sitting down and listening when women of colour speak about their experiences?
 Are you acknowledging the systemic misogyny you may have engaged in?
 We can all spur change, but real changes come from within.
 Engaging your community and asking what you can do better is more powerful than buying a t-shirt or propelling “feminist” as a buzzword — there’s work to do, and you can do it!